Chocolate: The food of Gods

 The more and more, consumers focus on healthy food.

-Besides lactose-free and no-added-sugar products, customer desires foods and beverages with benefits that go beyond that just satisfying hunger.
+Besides lactose-free and no-added-sugar products, customers desire foods and beverages with benefits that go beyond just satisfying hunger.
 For this reason, manufacturers have innovated in the healthy chocolate composition, including for example superfoods, fruits, or functional ingredients.

-Nowadays, as stated by this consulting company, around 80% of consumers give quiet importance to the ingredient lists, preferring products whom ingredient list contains recognizable and friendly composition.
+Nowadays, as stated by this consulting company, around 80% of consumers give quiet importance to the ingredient lists, preferring products whose ingredient list contains recognizable and friendly composition.

 AKK survey (2018)

-This required transparency is a challenge that the chocolate industry have to face up.
+This required transparency is a challenge that the chocolate industry has to face up.

 c.
 Experience the Premium world